-On the big day, it’s natural to want to be surrounded by friends and loved ones, and who’s more beloved than your dog?
-These days, when millennials are the largest segment of pet owners, many couples want to include the dog in their wedding.
-After all, when you promise to share your life together, you’re already sharing your life with a four-legged partner.
+On your wedding day, it’s natural to want to be surrounded by friends and loved ones, and who’s more beloved than your dog?
+These days, when millennials are the largest segment of pet owners, many couples want to include their pets in their weddings.
+After all, when dog owners promise to share their lives together, they’re already sharing their lives with a four-legged friend.

-There are lots of ways to include your dog in your wedding, from giving him an important role to letting him make a cameo appearance, or celebrating him in photos on your invites, save-the-date, and other wedding communications.
-So, before you say the “I do’s,” be prepared with all of the to do’s to make your pet a memorable part of your special day.
+There are lots of ways to include your dog in your wedding, from giving them an important role to letting them make cameo appearances, or celebrating them in photos on your invites, save-the-date, and other wedding communications.
+So, before you say “I do,” be prepared with all of the to-do steps to make your pet a memorable part of your special day.

 Start with honestly considering your dog’s temperament and personality.
-Is he happy to meet and greet anyone and everyone?
-Does he have at least a few commands nailed down, especially important ones like “sit,” “stay,” and “down“?
-Does the sight of a crowd have him whirling in a frenzy?
-Or is he shyer, more reserved, or frightened around strangers?
+Are they happy to meet and greet anyone and everyone?
+Do they have at least a few commands nailed down, especially important ones like “sit,” “stay,” and “down“?
+Does the sight of a crowd have them whirling in a frenzy?
+Or is your pet shyer, more reserved, or frightened around strangers?
 It’s important to know what your dog will or will not enjoy.
 Dogs with anxiety or socialization issues should probably RSVP “no.”

 Decide the dog’s role.
-Depending on his obedience level and personality, you have lots of options.
+Depending on their obedience level and personality, you have lots of options.

-- Pup of Honor — He can walk down the aisle with the wedding party and then sit alongside them for the ceremony.
-It may be best to keep him on a leash; get creative and decorate the leash to fit your wedding theme.
+- Pup of Honor — They can walk down the aisle with the wedding party and then sit alongside them for the ceremony.
+It may be best to keep your dog on a leash.
+You can get creative and decorate the leash to fit your wedding theme.

-- Flower Dog — She can carry a basket of flowers in her mouth, as the flower girl spreads the petals.
-Be sure the flowers are safe and nontoxic for dogs, in case she decides to sneak a taste.
+- Flower Dog — They can carry a basket of flowers in their mouth, as the flower girl spreads the petals.
+Be sure the flowers are safe and nontoxic for dogs, in case they decide to sneak a taste.

-- Ring Bearer — Naturally, your dog doesn’t have opposable thumbs or pockets, but you can tie the rings to his collar with a ribbon or find a custom-made ring holder.
+- Ring Bearer — Naturally, your dog doesn’t have opposable thumbs or pockets, but you can tie the rings to their collar with a ribbon or find a custom-made ring holder.

-- Honored Guest — If your dog is better suited to a calmer, more restrained role, give him pride of place in the front row, sitting with someone he’s familiar with.
+- Honored Guest — If your dog is better suited to a calmer, more restrained role, give them pride of place in the front row, sitting with someone they’re familiar with.

-Decide whether he’ll also attend the reception.
-All of the activity, food, music, and noise may be too much for him, and he might be better off going home.
-The food may be too great a temptation; he might sneak the filet off the table, or guests may be tempted to feed him treats, including some, such as chocolate, that are harmful to dogs.
+Decide whether the dog will attend the reception.
+All of the activity, food, music, and noise may be too much for them, and they might be better off going home.
+The food may be too great a temptation, too.
+Your dog might sneak the filet off the table, or guests may be tempted to feed them treats, including some, such as chocolate, that are harmful to dogs.

 Check with the venue.
 If you’re having the ceremony at a church or synagogue, dogs may not be allowed.
 If it’s an event venue, especially outdoors, many are amenable to a canine guest.
-Also, make sure any vendors— caterers, the band or DJ, florists, etc.—are aware of your plans.
+Also, make sure any vendors—including caterers, the band or DJ, florists, etc.—are aware of your plans.

 Let your guests and wedding party know a dog will be present, so that those with allergies or a fear of dogs can plan accordingly.

-Arrange for a dog sitter or handler, preferably someone your dog is comfortable with.
-You will be pretty busy getting married, and your dog needs someone to help keep him calm, engaged, and out of trouble.
-The sitter can also take him somewhere quiet after his starring role and provide water, food, and potty breaks.
+Arrange for a dog sitter or handler, preferably someone your dog is already comfortable with.
+You will be pretty busy getting married, and your dog needs someone to help keep them calm, engaged, and out of trouble.
+The sitter can also take your pet somewhere quiet after their starring role and provide water, food, and potty breaks.
 After all, wedding etiquette is not usually part of obedience school.

 Choose your dog’s wedding attire.
 If yours is used to being dressed up, go ahead and choose a wedding-themed outfit.
-Make sure it’s comfortable and that she can go about her business in it.
+Make sure it’s comfortable and that the dog can go about their business in it.
 If your dog prefers to be au naturel, consider decorating his collar with a bow tie, ribbons, or (nontoxic) flowers.

-Bring your dog to the venue before the wedding day to let him explore, sniff, and pee on everything at his leisure.
-He’ll be more comfortable on the big day, if he’s familiar with the terrain.
+Bring your dog to the venue before the wedding day to let them explore, sniff, and pee on everything at their leisure.
+They’ll be more comfortable on the big day if they’re familiar with the terrain.

 Rehearse your dog’s role, both at home and at the venue, as much as you can.
 You’ve wisely chosen a role that your dog can handle, right?
-Include him (and his sitter) in the rehearsal, so everyone knows the who, what, when, and where.
+Include them (and their sitter) in the rehearsal, so everyone knows the who, what, when, and where.

-Include your dog in photos (as if you’d leave her out!).
-Make sure the photographer you choose has experience photographing animals and that he knows what you expect.
+Include your dog in photos (as if you’d leave them out!).
+Make sure the photographer you choose has experience photographing animals and that they know what you expect.

-If your dog won’t be attending the wedding, there are lots of opportunities to show how important he is to you.
+If your dog won’t be attending the wedding, there are lots of opportunities to show how important they are to you.

-- Include him in a photo on your save-the-date card, invitation, and website.
+- Include them in a photo on your save-the-date card, invitation, and website.

 - Find a wedding-cake topper that displays a dog, along with the happy couple.